Lithium: Batteries

-In 2021, most lithium is used to make lithium-ion batteries for electric cars and mobile devices.
+In 2026, 88% of the worlds lithium production was used to make lithium-ion batteries.

+Lithium-ion batteries have become essential in modern technology powering things such as electric cars, portable electronics, and satellites.
+In the 20th century, lithium became an important component of battery electrolytes and electrodes because of its high electrode potential.
+Other rechargeable batteries that use lithium include the lithium polymer battery and the lithium iron phosphate battery.

 Ceramics and glass

+The second largest use, accounting for 4% of lithium worldwide, is in the production of ceramics and glass.
 Lithium oxide is widely used as a flux for processing silica, reducing the melting point and viscosity of the material and leading to glazes with improved physical properties including low coefficients of thermal expansion.
-Worldwide, this is one of the largest use for lithium compounds.
 Glazes containing lithium oxides are used for ovenware.
 Lithium carbonate (Li_{2}CO_{3}) is generally used in this application because it converts to the oxide upon heating.

-Electrical and electronic

-Late in the 20th century, lithium became an important component of battery electrolytes and electrodes, because of its high electrode potential.
-Because of its low atomic mass, it has a high charge- and power-to-weight ratio.
-A typical lithium-ion battery can generate approximately 3 volts per cell, compared with 2.1 volts for lead-acid and 1.5 volts for zinc-carbon.
-Lithium-ion batteries, which are rechargeable and have a high energy density, differ from lithium metal batteries, which are disposable (primary) batteries with lithium or its compounds as the anode.
-Other rechargeable batteries that use lithium include the lithium-ion polymer battery, lithium iron phosphate battery, and the nanowire battery.

-Over the years opinions have been differing about potential growth.
-A 2008 study concluded that "realistically achievable lithium carbonate production would be sufficient for only a small fraction of future PHEV and EV global market requirements", that "demand from the portable electronics sector will absorb much of the planned production increases in the next decade", and that "mass production of lithium carbonate is not environmentally sound, it will cause irreparable ecological damage to ecosystems that should be protected and that LiIon propulsion is incompatible with the notion of the 'Green Car'".

 Lubricating greases

-The third most common use of lithium is in greases.
+The third most common use is in greases.
 Lithium hydroxide is a strong base, and when heated with a fat, it produces a soap, such as lithium stearate from stearic acid.
 Lithium soap has the ability to thicken oils, and it is used to manufacture all-purpose, high-temperature lubricating greases.

 Metallurgy

+The SpaceX Falcon 9 booster is made of aluminum-lithium alloy.

 Lithium (e.g. as lithium carbonate) is used as an additive to continuous casting mould flux slags where it increases fluidity, a use which accounts for 5% of global lithium use (2011).
 Lithium compounds are also used as additives (fluxes) to foundry sand for iron casting to reduce veining.

 Lithium (as lithium fluoride) is used as an additive to aluminium smelters (Hall–Héroult process), reducing melting temperature and increasing electrical resistance, a use which accounts for 3% of production (2011).

 When used as a flux for welding or soldering, metallic lithium promotes the fusing of metals during the process and eliminates the formation of oxides by absorbing impurities.
 Alloys of the metal with aluminium, cadmium, copper and manganese are used to make high-performance, low density aircraft parts (see also Lithium-aluminium alloys).